 In the early hours of the morning on March 18th, 1910, famed magician and paranormal debunker Harry Houdini made the first controlled, powered flight in an aircraft for the first time ever in Australia.

 Harry's fascination with aviation began in 1909 when he bought a French Voisin Biplane for $5000.
-He went on to hire a mechanic by the name of Antonio Brassac who worked fulled time for Mr Houdini.
-The Voisin itself had been especially built for the magician.
+He went on to hire a mechanic by the name of Antonio Brassac who worked full time for Mr. Houdini.
+The Voisin itself had been specially built for the magician.
 With Houdini on board, it weighed a total of 1350 pounds.
-The 8 foot propellor sat on the aircraft behind the pilot.
-Houdini's first attempt the fly the plan resulted in a crash.
+The 8-foot propellor sat on the aircraft behind the pilot.
+Houdini's first attempt the fly the plane resulted in a crash.
 On November 26th in Hamburg Germany, he made his first successful flight.